Producing slow light in warm alkali vapor using electromagnetically induced transparency: Abstract

 \section{Abstract}

 We present undergraduate-friendly instructions on how to produce light pulses propagating through warm Rubidium vapor with speeds less than 400 m/s, i.e., nearly a million times slower than $c$.
 We elucidate the role played by electromagnetically induced transparency (EIT) in producing slow light pulses, and discuss how to achieve the required experimental conditions.
-The optical set up is presented, and details provided for preparation of pump, probe, and reference pulses of required size, intensity, temporal width, and polarization purity.
-Our instructions include drawings for parts and information on prices and vendors.
-Further details on tuning the pump and probe frequencies to the EIT window, and suppressing residual magnetic fields below 0.2 milliGauss over the entire laser-atom interaction region, are provided in the Supplementary Notes.
+The optical setup is presented, and details provided for preparation of pump, probe, and reference pulses of required size, frequency, intensity, temporal width, and polarization purity.
+Further details on suppressing residual magnetic fields below 0.2 mG over the entire laser-atom interaction region, are provided in the online Supplementary Materials.